Ahmad Kanedi: Career

 He ran as a senator representing Bengkulu in the 2014 legislative election and secured a seat, winning the most votes among other senatorial candidates from the province.
 Kanedi was suspect in a graft case, but his suspect status was cancelled in 2015.

 Kanedi was reelected for a second term in the 2019 election.
+He ran for a third term in 2024, but failed to win a seat.